Home > Analyses > Consumer Defensive > Target Corporation

 Is the company in good financial health?

-The Piotroski Score diagram illustrates Target’s financial health status based on nine fundamental criteria:
+The Piotroski Score diagram illustrates Target’s moderate financial strength based on profitability, leverage, and efficiency metrics:

 piotroski f score analysis